GlenCalica/GlenCalica/README.md

 I've previously been an administrative assistant in two different IT departments over four years at my previous university.
 When I was a student, I've spent several years as an officer at our international student organization (event coordinator and vice president).

-Feel free to reach me at glencalica@gmail.com
+Feel free to reach me at glencalica@gmail.com or via my [LinkedIn](https://www.linkedin.com/in/glencalica/)